JonathanThing/ECE-298A-VGA-Video-Player/docs/info.md

 ## External hardware

-The design will require a custom PCB to handle 8-bit VGA output and also house the external memory
+The design will require a custom PCB to handle the 8-bit VGA output, PWM audio, and also the external memory.